 If indicated, other examinations may be prescribed (ultrasound scan of head and neck vessels or/and angiography in cervical spine lesions, biopsy in tumor metastases in the spine, etc.), as well as consultations with related specialists.

-Types of spinal surgeries
+Types of spinal surgeries in Germany

 Each case is unique, and the type of surgery is determined by the doctors based on many factors, including the severity of disease, the cause of its development, diagnostic findings, and related medical conditions.